zhengshuai1001/JiKouCompany/README.md

 Impossible is just a big word thrown around by small men and women who find it easier to live in the world they've been given than to explore the power they have to change it.

+Courage doesn't always roar.
+Sometimes courage is the quiet voice at the end of the day whispering, 'I will try again tomorrow.